Hamden (Google Maps location)

-All around the farm various stations were set up to visit, each exploring different areas of agricultural or related research.
+All around the farm, various stations were set up to visit, each exploring different areas of agricultural or related research.
 Most seemed to focus on parasites and invasive species and various blights and fungi that are hurting our crops and native plants and trees.
-The arch-nemesis Emerald Ash borer was all over the place – even though I don’t think they’ve yet made their way to the state.
-(Those purple squarish longing bags you saw hanging in trees last summer were all traps to see if these things were here yet.)
+The current arch-nemesis, the Emerald Ash borer, was all over the place – [and this was in 2010, before they] made their way to the state.

 20: Table grape demonstration plot

 11: Use of earthworms and biochar to suppress fusarium crown rot of asparagus

 32: Composting leaves using the static pile method

 On and on, all the way up to 90: Hybrid elm trees.
 One station (or stations) of note was all about growing wine grapes in Connecticut.
 If you go to any of our wineries (I go to them all, here) and talk to the folks there who actually plant the vines and tend to them, you’ll learn that a lot of the hybridization that was required to grow viable grapes in Connecticut was done through a UConn/CAES partnership.
 These things don’t happen by accident.